operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ### Multi-Group APIs

 Before creating an API and controller, consider if your operator's API requires multiple [groups][API-groups].
-If yes then add the line `multigroup: true` in the `PROJECT` file which should look like the following:
+Then to change the layout of your project to support Multi-Group run the command `operator-sdk edit --multigroup=true`.
+It will update the `PROJECT` file which should look like the following:

 ```YAML
 domain: example.com